rcgsheffield/urban_flows/awesome/README.md

   * Detector: a data channel with a certain type of measurement
   * Family -> Sensor type
 * Reading Category: a group of reading types
-  * Reading Type: a physical phenomenon or metric
+  * Reading Type: a physical phenomenon or metric (detector)
 * Pair: one sensor at a location for a certain time period

 # Awesome API